Alexchen666/logseq-rag/README.md

 - Not to find exact content (Use `query` function in Logseq instead)

 ## Quick Setup Guide
-1. Clone the repository and install dependencies
+1. Clone the repository and install dependencies using `uv`
 2. Configure your Logseq API settings
 3. Set up your preferred LLM provider
 4. Initialize the RAG system